Starting Spring, 2026 | $35

 • A shared container for reflection and dialogue

-• Practices that honor myth as lived, felt, and relational
+• Optional Going Deeper Practices that honor myth as lived, felt, and relational.

 Each week includes: